Clarence, Tom Us!

 July 29, 2017 (Mike to Bill)

-Was talking to my wife this morning on what I was trying to explain and her comment was that it is impossible to have a dialogue with people that believe they are victims.
-In our neck of the woods that would definitely mean what children are taught in kindergarten and school.
-Then I suppose to compound this we have families marrying first cousins to keep family control of their wealth.
-This has indeed caused some deterioration in IQ and introduced birth defects that are not helpful specially when no pre-natal screening is available.
-Or as in the case of America religion doesn’t allow veterans to get pain relief by using marijuana extracts that are specially formulated for pain without the buzz.
-In Israel they are very successful at isolating parts of hemp and marijuana to deal with many health problems that “normal” medicine cannot help.
+Was talking to my wife this morning on what I was trying to “explain” that her comment was: it is impossible to have a dialogue with people that believe they are victims.
+In our neck of the woods, that would definitely mean what children are taught in kindergarten and school.
+I suppose to compound this, we have families marrying first cousins to keep family control of their wealth.
+This has indeed caused some deterioration in IQ and introduced birth defects that are not helpful, especially when no pre-natal screening is available.
+Or as in the case of America, religion doesn’t allow veterans to get pain relief by using marijuana extracts that are specially formulated for pain without the buzz.
+In Israel, they are very successful at isolating parts of hemp and marijuana to deal with many health problems that “normal” medicine cannot help.
 Actually talking to you has created a sort of introspection that wasn’t around before.

-Sorry for all the posts but it is like a ball of wool unravelling before your eyes.
+Sorry for all the posts, but it is like a ball of wool unraveling before your eyes.

 July 30, 2017 (Bill to Mike)